cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 #### Event Data Integrity

-Encryption should be applied to domain-specific event data to limit visibility to trusted entities.
-The specific encryption mechanism used is a mutual agreement between producers and consumers.
+CloudEvents does not focus on defining the methods for safeguarding data integrity.
+Therefore, it is the responsibility of the user to address this aspect.
+One approach to enhance security is to apply encryption to event data specific to the domain, restricting visibility to trusted entities.
+The choice of the encryption mechanism is collaboratively determined by event producers and consumers.

 #### Privacy and Sensitive Information Handling